microsoft/pyright/docs/type-stubs.md

 4. Type information inferred from source files is often of low value because many types cannot be inferred correctly.
 Even if concrete types can be inferred, generic type definitions cannot.
 5. Type analysis would expose all symbols from an imported module, even those that are not meant to be exposed by the author.
 Unlike many other languages, Python offers no way of differentiating between a symbol that is meant to be exported and one that isn’t.

-If you’re serious about static type checking for your Python source base, it’s highly recommended that you use type stub files for all external imports.
+If you’re serious about static type checking for your Python source base, it’s highly recommended that you consume “py.typed” packages or use type stub files for all external imports.
 If you are unable to find a type stub for a particular library, the recommended approach is to create a custom type stub file that defines the portion of that module’s interface used by your code.
-More library authors have started to provide type stub files.
+More library maintainers have started to provide inlined types or type stub files.

 ## Generating Type Stubs
 If you use only a few classes, methods or functions within a library, writing a type stub file by hand is feasible.
 For large libraries, this can become tedious and error-prone.
 Pyright can generate “draft” versions of type stub files for you.